mevalerio/valerioficcadentiwebsite/content/authors/admin/_index.md

     date_start: 2020-01-01
     date_end: 2023-07-30
     summary: |
-      Responsibilities include:
-      - 🧠 Successfully led multiple modules, consistently achieving high student satisfaction rates, demonstrating a commitment to educational excellence.
-Modules such as management consultancy and Research Methods have been my proudest successes.
+      - 🧠 Led multiple modules, consistently achieving high student satisfaction rates.
+Modules such as Management Consultancy and Research Methods have been my proudest successes.
-      - 💁🏽‍♂️ Mentored students and colleagues research plans.
+      - 💁🏽‍♂️  Provided guidance to **students and colleagues** in developing their research plans.
+Mentored **Early Career Researchers**, supporting them in navigating their first steps in research, refining methodologies, and strengthening their academic contributions.
-      - 🔎 Contributed with papers to the REF 2021.
+      - 🔎 Contributed with 5 papers to the Research Excellence Framework 2021.
-      - 🏢 Served as the **Unit of Assessment Lead** for the REF 2021 submission, overseeing the strategic alignment of research outputs, impact case studies, and the environment statement.
+      - 🏢 Led the **Unit of Assessment** for REF 2021, ensuring the **strategic alignment** of research outputs, impact case studies, and the environment statement.
+Oversaw the **evaluation and selection** of submissions, optimising research quality and impact.
+The greatest achievement was securing **over 50% of impact case studies rated 4***.

   - position: Deputy Director of Research and Enterprise Office
     company_name: Business School - London South Bank University (UK)